MOVEMENT: ART FOR SOCIAL CHANGE

 We seek to spark a global conversation on equity and unity.
 We want to mobilize impact, spark conversation and celebrate the arts as a vehicle for social change.

-Step 2 October 15 A panel of 5 expert jurors selects 30 pieces of artwork that will make up the Collection.
+OFFICIAL ANNOUNCEMENT OF WINNERS- March 11th, 2021 A panel of 5 expert jurors will select up to 15 pieces of artwork that will make up the Collection.

 Our incredible and dynamic panel of guest jurors will be selecting the 30 pieces of art that will make up the Racial Justice Collection.